One of the most dangerous myths in the world is the belief that only “ignorant” people fall for propaganda. That is not true. Smart people can b

 Critical thinking asks, “Who benefits from me believing this?”

 For Survivors, this matters.
 Many Survivors have already lived under private propaganda.
-An abuser can create a whole little world where their version of reality is treated as law in the family, in the church, in the community, in the neighborhood, in the school, in the workplace, in the fan base, and in society.
+An abuser can create a whole little world where their version of reality is treated as law.
+They repeat the same stories.
+They punish questions.
+They reward compliance.
+They isolate people from outside perspective.
+They turn concern into betrayal.

-That is propaganda at the foundational level.
+That is propaganda at the household level.

 So when we talk about propaganda, we are not only talking about governments, media, or politics.
 We are talking about any system that teaches people to distrust their own discernment while trusting someone else’s control.